macarthur-lab/matchbox/README.md

 1. Gene matching is the primary matching strategy.

 2. Phenotype matching is done as a secondary step to help narrow down initial search via genotypes.

+## Data model notes
+* A database named "beamr" will be created in your localhost MongoDB isntance.
+If you wish to use a different host name or different database name please update class as needed,

+org.broadinstitute.macarthurlab.beamr.datamodel.mongodb.MongoDBConfiguration